neu-se/covey.town/README.md

 ### Starting the backend

-Once your backend is configured, you can start it by running `npm start` in the `services/roomService` directory (the first time you run it, you will also need to run `npm install`).
+Once your backend is configured, you can start it by running `npm start` in the `services/townService` directory (the first time you run it, you will also need to run `npm install`).
-The backend will automatically restart if you change any of the files in the `services/roomService/src` directory.
+The backend will automatically restart if you change any of the files in the `services/townService/src` directory.

 ### Configuring the frontend

-Create a `.env` file in the `frontend` directory, with the line: `REACT_APP_TOWNS_SERVICE_URL=http://localhost:8081` (if you deploy the rooms/towns service to another location, put that location here instead)
+Create a `.env` file in the `frontend` directory, with the line: `REACT_APP_TOWNS_SERVICE_URL=http://localhost:8081` (if you deploy the towns service to another location, put that location here instead)

 ### Running the frontend